Eden (2024 film): Release

 The film premiered at the Toronto International Film Festival on September 7, 2024.
 It was released theatrically in Germany on April 3, 2025, and in Italy on April 10, 2025.
 Vertical released the film theatrically in the United States on August 22, 2025.

-At the Cannes Film Market in May 2024, in advance of the film's premiere at TIFF that September, Amazon acquired distribution rights for international territories including the United Kingdom, Ireland, Australia, New Zealand, Canada, France, Scandinavia, Spain, Latin America, Japan, South Korea, South Africa, India, Turkey, the West Indies, and Asian pay television.
+At the Cannes Film Market in May 2024, in advance of the film's premiere at TIFF that September, Amazon acquired distribution rights for international territories including the United Kingdom, Ireland, Australia, New Zealand, Canada, France, Scandinavia, Spain, the Americas, Japan, South Korea, South Africa, India, Turkey, the West Indies, and Asian pay television.
 The film was released on Amazon Prime Video on October 24, 2025.

 Reception

 Box office

 Following its releases in Germany and Italy, the film grossed a total of $825,041.

 In the United States and Canada, the film made $1 million from 664 theaters in its opening weekend.